Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab3-Creating-Custom-Platform-Using-the-SDx-IDE.md

 At the shell prompt, type the following commands:

    1. `source <Xilinx_Install_Directory>/SDx/<Version>/settings64.{sh,csh}`
-   2. `vivado`
+   2. `sdx`

-The first command sets the environment variables prior to launching Vivado and the second command launches the Vivado IDE.
+The first command sets the environment variables prior to launching the SDx IDE and the second command launches the SDx IDE.

 #### On a Windows host machine: